 - Load balance traffic between virtual machines inside a virtual network.
 You can also reach a Load Balancer frontend from an on-premises network in a hybrid scenario.
 Both of these scenarios use a configuration that is known as an internal Load Balancer.

 - Port forward traffic to a specific port on specific virtual machines with inbound NAT rules.

 - Provide outbound connectivity for virtual machines inside your virtual network by using a public Load Balancer.

 Azure provides a suite of fully managed load balancing solutions for your scenarios.
-If you are looking for TLS termination ("SSL offload") or HTTP/HTTPS application layer processing, review Application Gateway.
+If you are looking for TLS termination ("SSL offload") or per HTTP/HTTPS request application layer processing, review Application Gateway.
 If you are looking for global DNS load balancing, review Traffic Manager.
 Your end-to-end scenarios may benefit from combining these solutions as needed.